Planning a Professional or Casual Meeting with Clients?

 Double-check the details

 Don’t let yourself be late.
-Always double check the time and the place of the meeting so you can scope out the place ahead of time to know where you can park your car and what it costs to do so and most importantly where to find your trusty coffee to calm those nerves!
-You can send a reminder to the client to remind them of the time and location which you can do via an email or message and don’t forget to tell them how much you are looking forward to communicating with them later on.
-It is also a handy tip to make an event through your online calendar, this will automatically send a reminder to each party that is attending the party.
+Always double-check the time and the place of the meeting so you can scope out the place ahead of time to know where you can park your car and what it costs to do so, and, most importantly, where to find your trusty coffee to calm those nerves!
+You can send a reminder to the client to remind them of the time and location, which you can do via email or message, and don’t forget to tell them how much you are looking forward to communicating with them later on.
+It is also a handy tip to book an event through your online calendar; this will automatically send a reminder to each party that is attending the party.

 Dress for success

-Know whether it is a casual tone for the meeting or more professional as what you wear to the meeting will set the tone from the get go.
+Know whether it is a casual tone for the meeting or more professional, as what you wear to the meeting will set the tone for it.
 How do you want the client to end up perceiving you?
-If there is haggling to be done don’t overdress as they are less likely to haggle with someone who looks like they already have everything they want/need.
-If it is a professional meeting then rocking up with an everyday purse and sunglasses might not work.
+If there is haggling to be done, don’t overdress, as they are less likely to haggle with someone who looks like they already have everything they want/need.
+If it is a professional meeting, then rocking up with an everyday purse and sunglasses might not work.

 Prepare your materials

-Whether it is a casual or professional meeting you still need to be prepared the same way and utilise a variety of interpersonal skills.
-Here are a other few tips to prepare:
+Whether it is a casual or professional meeting, you still need to be prepared the same way and utilise a variety of interpersonal skills.
+Here are a few tips to prepare:

 • Have everything pre-loaded on a tablet or laptop